 Lately it feels like the celebrity obituaries have been appearing at a more rapid pace than they ever have.
 The latest celebrity deaths are just another reminder that life is fleeting even for celebrities, and that the walk down the red carpet doesn’t last forever.
 It’s always hard when a celebrity passes, and the recent famous deaths are no exception.
 If the celeb obits have you bummed, remember that the celebs who’ve moved on from this life will live forever through the magic of their work.

-If you’re looking for the most up to date list of recent Hollywood deaths, you’ve found the right place.
-This list of recent celebrity deaths is not only a way to remember who we lost this year, but also as a way to keep a record of the myriad of famous deaths that happened in 2016.
+If you’re looking for the most up to date list of recent Hollywood deaths, see our list of 2019 celebrity deaths.
+This list of 2016 celebrity deaths is not only a way to remember who we lost this year, but also as a way to keep a record of the myriad of famous deaths that happened in 2016.
 This list stays current with the newest and most notable deaths of people in entertainment.

 This list of celebrity deaths 2016 will be updated every time someone passes into the ether.